brian1581/final-project/project_writeup.md

 Training score = 0.50<br>
 Testing score = 0.59
 <br><br>
+The residual plot above does not show a random distribution (more funnel shaped) indicating possible dependence between some X feature(s) and the y target.

 Interestingly, it appears that the genres "Drama" and "SciFi" have some of the most negative effects on revenue.
 We also would have expected the Action and Adventure genre to have a more positive relationship to revenue given the popularity of modern Superhero films.

 #### Deep Neural Network evaluation ([Link to Notebook]( https://github.com/brian1581/final-project/blob/master/Jupyter_notebooks/tomato_model_deep_2_reduce.ipynb))